Duration

 Ancient Volcanoes

-Sleeping: Hotel/ger Camp Meals: Restaurant
+Sleeping: Hotel/ger Camp Meals: Restaurants

 Horse trekking by Lake Khovsgol